 And INTJs don’t cut corners and often see truth as black and white with very little gray area.

 Sólo (2017) said, “There’s always a “right way” to do things in your head, whether it’s how to dress a sandwich or how you load items in your grocery cart.
-Following the system might help make small tasks more efficient, or it might simply make sure you get the specific result you want.
-The only problem is you’re often bad at mentioning this, or explaining why you prefer it.
+Following the system might help make small tasks more efficient or simply ensure you get the specific result you want.
+The only problem is you’re often bad at mentioning this or explaining why you prefer it.
 As a result, you get super annoyed when someone doesn’t follow the “plan”‘ (para.
 12).

 INTJs are misinterpreted because they fail to share what others might deem as “critical information” because of their introversion.